dkomanov/dkomanov.github.io/content/blog/2023-01-10_java-compression-performance/index.md

 ### lz4

-lz4 is supposed in commons-compress.
+lz4 is supported in commons-compress.
 A short benchmark showed that its more than 1 order of magnitude slower than `org.lz4:lz4-java` that is used in the benchmark.

 ```
 Action  (algorithm)  (length)    Score  Units